 Most reviews find it incredibly difficult to find fault with Dynamat.
 After all, it is one of the most amazing sound deadeners I’ve come across.
 However, since we all love to grouch about something, we tend to zero in on the product’s cost.

-Dynamat is one of the most expensive automotive sound deadening materials, at about $4.5 to $5 per square foot.
+Dynamat is one of the most expensive automotive sound deadening materials, at about $6 per square foot.
 Unsurprisingly, Dynaliner and DynaPad are similarly pricey.
 However, even I was a bit shocked by the fact that they were more expensive than even the original Dynamat.

 Honestly, I shouldn’t have been all that surprised.
 Dynaliner is probably more expensive to make due to the cost of production for the thin synthetic foam.
 And DynaPad packs a whole lot of punch as a high-mass floor padding product.
 But at these prices, can these products ever become the staples of automotive soundproofing that they’re hoping to be?